 This is where the entry-level ghost producers come in.
-They have gained enough production and audio knowledge to deliver a track you might like and even manage to release; don't expect, however, a signature sound quality at this stage.
+They have gained enough ghost production and audio knowledge to deliver a track you might like and even manage to release; don't expect, however, a signature sound quality at this stage.
 The price that they would charge is as modest as their skills.

-A middle ground for composers who have adopted different methods to create sounds and use more variable production practices than beginners.
+A middle ground for composers who have adopted different methods to create sounds and use more variable and skilled ghost production practices than beginners.
 They are good enough but not too confident and, more importantly, not too famous for charging a tremendous amount of money.
 Additionally, clients are more eager to contact producers who have started building an identity.

-Each ghost creator has a particular range of capabilities to generate sounds and thus provides specific services to meet the client’s needs.
+Each ghost producer has a particular range of capabilities to generate sounds and thus provides specific services to meet the client’s needs.
 Depending on the request, the producer's duties may vary from creating a complete track from scratch to co-composing a track based on licensed loops from third-party sample packs.

 crucial before you end the transaction.

-If you are about to spend a decent amount of money for the tune you’ve been craving for so long, the best-case scenario is to have a better insight into the process and workflow.
-Being familiar with the track’s specifics, from the number of bass layers to the exact guitar model that the producer used to record the intro riff, is not a luxury but a necessity.
+If you are about to spend a decent amount of money for the composition you’ve been craving for so long, the best-case scenario is to have a better insight into the process and workflow.
+Being familiar with the track’s specifics, from the number of bass layers to the exact guitar model that the ghost producer used to record the intro riff, is not a luxury but a necessity.
 It’s also a sign of professionalism from both sides.

 We have created a categorization system by which we quickly divide the tracks and label them according to their originality and production process.
-This is very beneficial for the customers because it provides the project info of the music files and conveniently groups them into three types.
+This is extremely beneficial for the customers because it provides the project information of the music files and conveniently groups them into three types.
 Always safeguard what type of track you are about to purchase — we don’t want you to end up spending 1000€ for something that turns out to be a combo of Garageband loops.